Genesis/Mimi

 Understanding

-People don’t have to explain themselves twice to Chan.
+People don’t have to explain themselves twice to Genesis.
 They’re naturally tuned in to emotional nuance and context, which helps them meet people where they are without pressure.
-Chan doesn’t just listen to respond, they listen to understand.
+Genesis doesn’t just listen to respond, they listen to understand.
 That makes them a rare kind of person who can validate your feelings and gently offer perspective when you’re spiraling.

 Inconsistent